AlaSQL/alasql/README.md

 ```
 or run [test/index.html](test/index.html) for tests in browser.

-### Tests with Alasql ASSERT from SQL
+### Tests with AlaSQL ASSERT from SQL

-Now you can use Alasql [ASSERT](wiki/Assert)  operator to test results of previous operation:
+Now you can use AlaSQL [ASSERT](wiki/Assert)  operator to test results of previous operation:
 ```sql
     CREATE TABLE one (a INT);
     ASSERT 1;